 It's a bit simpler than you may expect.
 "Cava" is just a Catalan word for "cave" or "cellar."
 And while it may not sound fancy, this Spanish sparkling wine has become the go-to drink for celebrations across Spain and around the world.

-Cava is Spain’s best-known sparkling wine, produced mainly in the region of Catalonia.
-That said, it’s one of the few Spanish wines with denomination of origin (DO) status that isn’t tied to one particular region.
-It’s also an incredibly diverse wine, available in a wide range of aging classifications and sweetness levels.
+Cava is Spain's best-known sparkling wine, produced mainly in the region of Catalonia.
+That said, it's one of the few Spanish wines with Designation of Origin (D.O.) status that isn't tied to one particular region.
+It's also an incredibly diverse wine, available in a wide range of aging classifications and sweetness levels.

 History of Spanish Sparkling Wine

-Spain’s sparkling wine industry exploded in the late 1800s after the root-destroying plague phylloxera destroyed much of France’s Champagne-making capabilities.
+Spain's sparkling wine industry exploded in the late 1800s after the root-eating phylloxera plague destroyed much of France's Champagne-making capabilities.
 In the 150 years since, cava has never looked back.
-Spain produced nearly 250 million bottles of cava in 2018!
+In 2022, 249 million bottles of cava were sold worldwide!